Mary Philbin: Personal life

 From 1923 to 1927, Philbin was in a relationship with Paul Kohner.
 They had been introduced to each other by Erich von Stroheim.
-They secretly became engaged in 1926, but never married due to the disapproval of Philbin's parents (Kohner was Jewish, and the Philbin family were staunch Catholics, and they were worried that he would try to convert her to Judaism).
-In 1929, it was rumored that they were going to marry in June of that year, but it never happened.
-During their relationship, Philbin had an affair with western star Guinn "Big Boy" Williams.
+They secretly became engaged in 1926, but never married due to the disapproval of both Kohner’s mother and Philbin's parents (Kohner was Jewish, and the Philbin family were staunch Catholics).
+In 1929, they were rumored to be going to marry in June of that year, but it never happened.
+During their relationship, Philbin had a short-lived affair with Western star Guinn "Big Boy" Williams.

-Kohner went on to marry Lupita Tovar in 1932, while Philbin never married.
-When Kohner died, he still had love letters Philbin had written to him in his possession.
-She had also kept his.
+Ultimately, Philbin chose to not marry anyone and Kohner went on to marry Lupita Tovar in 1932.
+However, when Kohner died, he was found to still have the love letters Philbin had written to him in his possession.
+She, in turn, had also kept his, and was heartbroken at his death.